Introductory remarks

 while Cu2+ ions require some sodium thiosulfate to

-mask them.
 Ni.
 A very selective

 reaction for Ni(II) determination is known for